 Unfortunately, you can't consolidate PCLs, but if you have more than one PCL, you may be able to combine those loans into one payment under certain conditions.
 However, there is an alternative to consolidation called a Super PCL.
 Some schools offer this loan type, and it allows you to transfer all of your federal student loan debt (Stafford, PLUS, Perkins, and other federal health profession loans) into one Super PCL.

 Warning: You should only use a Super PCL if you are absolutely positive that you want to work in primary care for a sustained and significant period of time.
 Once you've consolidated your loans into the PCL program, you will have to stick to the PCL rules.
-That means you won't be able to use the repayment or deferment options for your original loans (such as income-based repayment or economic hardship deferment).
+That means you won't be able to use the repayment or deferment options for your original loans (such as income-driven repayment or economic hardship deferment).
 Make sure to consider the differences before you choose to accept a Super PCL.

 Can I Change My Monthly Payment Amount?